The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 Students may submit digital files (such as word-processed documents, spreadsheets, images, or audio and video clips), or type text directly into a text submission box.
 Assignment activities can also be used to describe and grade work students will complete offline, such as art work, performances, or classroom presentations.

 When reviewing assignment submissions, instructors can leave feedback comments or upload files such as marked-up student submissions, documents with comments, or spoken audio feedback.
-Assignments can be graded using a numerical or custom scale, or an advanced grading method such as a rubric or marking form.
+Assignments can be graded using points, a custom scale, or a rubric or grading guide.
 Grades entered on the Assignment grading page are added to the Moodle Gradebook.

 Note: You can also create a Turnitin assignment (a separate option in the Activity Chooser).
 With Turnitin assignments, students upload papers to a separate inbox on the Turnitin server where they can be evaluated for originality.